Ido Cohen: Lower formulae

 Cohen made his car racing debut in 2018, racing in Italian F4 and ADAC Formula 4.
-In Italian F4, he finished 30th overall (9th in the Rookie Championship), and in ADAC Formula 4, he finished 19th in the standings.
+In Italian F4, he finished 30th overall (ninth in the Rookie Championship), and in ADAC Formula 4, he finished 19th in the standings.

-The Israeli would race in these same championships again for 2019, and fared much better, finishing 6th in Italian F4 and 13th in ADAC Formula 4.
+Cohen would race in these same championships again for 2019, and fared much better, finishing sixth in Italian F4 and 13th in ADAC Formula 4.

-Also in 2019, Cohen raced in the Formula 4 category of the FIA Motorsport Games for Team Israel, where he won the Qualifying Race, but then dropped back to 13th in the Main Race.
+Also in 2019, Cohen raced in the Formula 4 category of the FIA Motorsport Games for Team Israel, where he won the qualifying race, but then dropped back to 13th in the main race.

 Euroformula Open Championship

 2019

-Cohen raced in the final two rounds of the 2019 Euroformula Open Championship as a guest driver for Carlin Motorsport, where he had a best finish of 7th.
+Cohen raced in the final two rounds of the 2019 Euroformula Open Championship as a guest driver for Carlin Motorsport, where he had a best finish of seventh.

 2020

-He would then race full time in the series in 2020 with Carlin, where he finished 7th in the standings with 114 points and 2 podiums.
+Cohen would then race full time in the series in 2020 with Carlin, where he finished seventh in the standings with 114 points and two podiums.